 100.7 Star wants to help end bullying and the effects that it causes.

-Children’s Hospital of Pittsburgh of UPMC presents the 100.7 Star Shine A Light on Bullying program, sponsored by Fantastic Sams.
-Shine A Light on Bullying focuses on helping children and teens in spotting and addressing bullying in their schools.
+100.7 Star Shine A Light on Bullying program, sponsored by Fantastic Sams and The Pennsylvania Cyber Charter School, focuses on helping children and teens in spotting and addressing bullying in their schools.

 Bullying Awareness Assembly

 Accept the pledge to help raise awareness and put an end to bullying in our schools and nominate your middle school to win a Shine A Light on Bullying Awareness Assembly hosted by Bubba Show on Monday, October 20 and featuring a music performance by Alex & Sierra, courtesy of Columbia Records.
 The school with the most nominations will win the assembly.

 Grades 6 – 9 eligible in the following Pennsylvania counties: Allegheny, Westmoreland, Fayette, Washington, Beaver, and Butler.

 What is bullying and what are the effects it causes?

 Bullying includes actions such as making threats, spreading rumors, attacking someone physically or verbally, and excluding someone from a group on purpose.